 The report goes to the CPA.
 The CPA uses it to file an amended depreciation schedule on the tax return.
 If the property is from a prior year, the CPA files Form 3115 to claim the catch-up depreciation.
 Standard rule: your CPA handles the 3115 as part of their regular work.
 If your CPA does not want to handle it, the Cost Seg America team can refer the matter to a partner CPA who specializes in cost segregation 3115 filings for a separate fee.

 That is the whole process.
 Four phases.
 Four to six weeks from start to finish.
+One report that sits in your file forever, ready to defend the deduction the day an IRS examiner asks about it.

 Run the numbers on a few common property sizes.

 $1 million property.
-A 30 percent reclassification rate moves $300,000 into 5-year, 7-year, and 15-year MACRS classes.
+A 30 percent reclassification rate moves $300,000 into 5-year and 15-year MACRS classes.
 Under 100 percent bonus depreciation, all of it deducts in Year 1.
 At a 37 percent marginal bracket, that is roughly $111,000 of actual federal tax savings.
 Compared to the 39-year default that would produce about $9,500 in Year 1 tax savings.

 $2 million property.
 Double the reclassification, double the savings.
 About $222,000 in Year 1 federal tax savings instead of $19,000.